 You know, I sometimes find it crazy how vital user experience is and how little attention we sometimes pay to it.
-Consider this – 90% of users admit to stopping using an app due to poor performance.
+Consider this – 90% of users admit to stopping using a product due to poor performance.

 Now, just imagine losing most of your users because your product doesn’t provide a good UX.

 I admit that it’s a highly unlikely thing to happen, of course.
-But for SaaS, losing even a small batch of users may mean a severe hit to our MRR.
+Then again, losing even a small batch of users may mean a severe hit to our MRR.

 Hence this guide.
 In this article, we’ll discuss the different types of feedback you can collect with user experience surveys and what kind of questions you should be asking.
 Finally, we’ll also cover some best practices for using surveys to evaluate the customer experience.